freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 170.1

 It is showing more details about each item in here and it's a little easier to read.
-One of the folders is named `has`, why don't you change into it.
+One of the folders is named `has`, why don't you change your current working directory to it?

 #### HINTS